HuizhouGrocery/IMS-MariaDB/README.md

 flask run --host 0.0.0.0 --port 5140
 ```

 Until now, you will get your LAN address like (192.168.1.80).
 You could test can you connect 192.168.1.80 in your browser of other PCs.
-Definitely, all PCs need to work in one Router network.
+Definitely, all PCs need to work in one Router(Some routers may not support data transfer) network.
 <br/>
 <br/>
 In other PCs, HeidiSQL could change 127.0.0.1 to 192.168.1.80.
 And you may find you could connect your current MariaDB from other PCs now.